 FIGURE 3.
 Length frequency histogram of Northern Pikeminnow caught using hook-and-line angling during the study.

 FIGURE 4.
 The cumulative fish prey consumed (g) by an individual Northern Pikeminnow during the peak Chinook Salmon emigrations for fall DSR (top left) and spring NRR (top right) and corresponding daily mean water temperatures (bottom panels).
-The black line is the median Northern Pikeminnow diet scenario, consisting of 60% fish and the gray area shows the range between diet scenarios of 30% and 90% fish prey.
+The black line shows the consumption by Northern Pikeminnow when the diet consists of 60% fish and the gray area shows the range between all model runs in the series, from 30% to 90% fish prey.
 Daily mean water temperatures were summarized from six years of data available from the Shoup gage station.

 FIGURE 5.
 Estimated number of juvenile Chinook Salmon consumed by Northern Pikeminnow from a sensitivity analysis of diet scenarios made up of variable percentages of fish.
-The proportion of Chinook Salmon in the total fish prey consumed by Northern Pikeminnow were evaluated for 30%, 50%, and 65% scenarios, similar to those reported by Zimmerman and Ward 1999.
+Diet scenarios include 30%, 50%, and 65% Chinook Salmon in the total fish prey consumed by Northern Pikeminnow, similar to those reported by Zimmerman and Ward 1999.

 FIGURE 6.
 Estimated “adult equivalents” of the total juvenile Chinook Salmon consumed by Northern Pikeminnow in Deadwater Slough.
 Error bars indicate 95% confidence intervals.